 Dolomites Alps Italy, guided via ferrata on the Western crest of Marmolada Top of Penia (3.343 m) suggested by Mountaineering climbing School Mountain Guides of Arco Trentino

-Rock climbing course at Lake Garda (2days) with overnight in Hotel (BB), alpine mountaineering course (3 days) and teaching on the glacier and via ferrata in the Marmolada Dolomites Alps of Italy with base in a mountain lodge
+Rock climbing course at Lake Garda (2days), alpine mountaineering course (3 days) and teaching on the glacier and via ferrata in the Marmolada Dolomites Alps of Italy with base in a mountain lodge

-Rock climbing courses hiking and trekking in Italy and Greece on Kalymnos Island
+Rock climbing courses hiking and trekking in Greece

-Rock climbing by mountain guides Arco at Lake Garda, courses and personal instruction or tuition on Kalymnos Island in Greece.
-Via ferrata and mountaineering courses in the Marmolada Dolomites Alps Italy
+Rock climbing by mountain guides Arco at Lake Garda, courses and personal instruction or tuition on Kalymnos Island in Greece

 Guided trekking hiking week on the Island Kalymnos in Greece